SisyphusRex/k-assignment-6-flaskdatabase/README.md

 1. 12/05/24 TypeError when using the Active field.
 True/False and 0/1 do not work as bools.
     * Need to figure out how to convert input to bool
     * or use radio buttons (checkboxes) and convert to bool
+    * NOTE: Fixed it.  change checkbox input values to 1 or true for Active, and empty string for inactive cast to bool when updating beverage in database

+2. 12/06/24: All of the beverages in the database are set to Active: False
+    * I don't remember if the database came this way, or if I screwed something up